From the strength of your floor to the costs of the birth pool, find out everything you need to know about having a water birth in your own home.

 Hiring a pool is a popular option and generally costs less than £100.
 If you want to buy a pool, it could cost up to £400.

-When do I need the birth pool by?
+When is the birth pool needed by?

 Plan to have the pool delivered to your home by the 37th week of your pregnancy so you’re prepared in case your baby arrives before its due date.
 This will also give you time for a practice run of filling and emptying the pool.